 A major transition during baculovirus infections is the shift from BV production to the retention of nucleocapsids in the nucleus and their incorporation into occlusion bodies.
-In a study examining the kinetics of AcMNPV replication in cultured cells, the proportions of BV and cell-associated virus was analyzed using quantitative PCR to measure the number of viral genomes (66) (Table 3.1).
-The virus used in this study expressed lacZ in place of the polyhedrin gene and did not produce occlusion bodies It was found that viral DNA doubled every 1.7 hr starting at 6 hr postinfection until DNA replication ceased, which was correlated with the onset of budding.
-At this time point, under optimal conditions, virion-associated DNA reached a plateau at about 84,000 genomes per cell.
-In contrast, only about 2,000 genome equivalents per cell were released into the medium.
+In a study examining the kinetics of AcMNPV replication in cultured cells, the proportions of BV and cellassociated virus was analyzed using quantitative PCR to measure the number of viral genomes [75] (Table 3.1).
+The virus used in this study expressed lacZ in place of the polyhedrin gene and did not produce occlusion bodies found that viral DNA doubled every 1.7 hr starting at 6 hr postinfection until DNA replication ceased at about 20 hpi, which was correlated with the onset of budding.
+At this time point, under optimal conditions. virion-associated reached a plateau at about 84,000 genomes per In contrast, only about 2,000 genome equivalents per cell were released into the medium.
 This suggests that about 2.3% of the viral DNA is budded out of an infected cell.
-At the cell concentration employed (>3 × $10^6$ /ml), this would be equivalent to $6 \times 10^9$ BV/ml.
-Since baculovirus titers of about $5 \times 10^8$ pfu/ml arecommonly achieved, this would suggest that about 10% of the BV were able to form plaques, a not unreasonable number.
-If these numbers reflect viral production in infected insects, then BV production might be a relatively minor component of the total virus produced.
-The possible inhibition of BV production late in infection could be the result of physical changes in the organization of the nucleus that limit nucleocapsid transit to the cytoplasm, or to the depletion of a component required for transit through the cytoplasm.
-It also is possible that as the infection progresses, ODV envelope proteins nucleus and once accumulate in the the nucleocapsids become enveloped they can no longer exit the nucleus.
-It has been reported that ODV-E25 (Ac94) localizes to the periphery of replication foci, whereas vp39 was found within these structures (67).
+At the cell concentration employed (>3 $\times$ 10 $^{6}$ /ml), this would be equivalent to 6 × 10 BV/ml.
+Since baculovirus titers of about 5 × 10 pfu/ml are commonly achieved, this would suggest that about 10% of the BV were able to form plaques, a not unreasonable number.
+If these numbers reflect viral production in infected insects, then BV production might be a relatively minor component of the total virus produced. possible inhibition of BV production late in infection could be the result of physical changes in the organization of the nucleus that limit nucleocapsid transit to the cytoplasm, or to the depletion of a component required for transit through the cytoplasm.
+It also is possible that as the infection progresses, ODV envelope proteins accumulate in the nucleus and once the nucleocapsids become enveloped they can no longer exit the nucleus.
+It has been reported that ODV-E25 (Ac94) localizes to the periphery of replication foci, whereas vp39 was found within these structures [76].
 Therefore, early in the infection, naked nucleocapsids could transit into the cytoplasm, whereas later in the infection they might become enveloped and no longer be able to exit the nucleus.
-The numbers measured in the study by Rosinski et al. (66) also provide information on the viral DNA generated per cell during an infection.
+The numbers measured in the study by Rosinski et al. [75] also provide information on the viral DNA generated per cell during an infection.
 If for example, 84,000 genomes are produced per cell, this would be equivalent to 10 bp/cell using 133,000 bp as the AcMNPV genome size.
-If the DNA content of a diploid Bombyx mori cell is ~109 bp (68), this would suggest that 10 times more viral DNA was generated during the infection than was present in the cell genome.
+If the DNA content of a diploid Bombyx mori cell is ~109 bp [77], this would suggest that 10 times more viral DNA was generated during the infection than was present in the cell genome.
 Although this may seem high, it could be reflected in the expansion that nuclei undergo during the infection.
 Also, if much of this DNA is packaged into virions, it might be considerably more compact than cellular DNA.
 In addition, much of this DNA may remain unpackaged and this could be a factor underlying the ability of baculoviruses to hyperexpress late genes.
 Under these conditions, high levels of gene expression could be dependent on high gene copy number (see Chapter 5 for more detailed discussion).

-Table 3.1 DNA produced in AcMNPV infected cells (from (66)
+Table 3.1 DNA produced in AcMNPV infected cells (from [75])

-Cells infected (moi = ~20) AcMNPV genomes/cell BV genomes/cell (% total genomes) Host DNA (bp)/cell (68) Viral DNA (bp)/cell

-3 × 10 /ml 84,000 2000 (2.3%) ~10 ~10

-5 × 10 /ml 39,500 1750 (4.5%) ~10 ~5 × 10
+Cells infect ed AcMNPV BV genomes/cell Host DNA Viral DNA (bp)/cell (moi = ~20) genomes/cell (% total genomes) (bp)/cell [77] 3 × 10 /ml 84,000 2000 (2.3%) ~109 ~10 5 × 10 /ml 39,500 1750 (4.5%) ~10 ~5 × 10